-Drug consumption rooms (DCRs) are legal facilities that offer safe and hygienic conditions for people who use drugs (PWUDs) to use pre-obtained illicit substances under medical supervision (1, 2).
+Drug consumption rooms are facilities that are legal in the areas they operate and offer safe and hygienic conditions for people who use drugs (PWUDs) to use preobtained illicit substances under medical supervision (1, 2).
 There is a range of terminology used, such as supervised consumption sites or services and safer injection facilities, and the services can focus on a single method of drug intake, or several.
 For the purpose of this briefing, all types of services have been considered to create a broad overview of the efficacy of such facilities and will be referred to as 'drug consumption rooms' throughout for clarity.
 The services provide users with sterile injecting or inhalation equipment and access or referral to health and social care services.
 DCRs have been implemented in many settings with locations across Western Europe, Australia and North America (1, 3).